vasiq8/Medical-Image-Analysis---Ensemble-Learning/README.md

 - Implement attention mechanisms to identify critical regions in medical images
 - Deploy the ensemble model as a web application for real-time disease classification
 - Conduct clinical validation studies to assess real-world diagnostic performance
-- Explore explainable AI techniques to provide interpretable predictions for medical professionals[file:4]
+- Explore explainable AI techniques to provide interpretable predictions for medical professionals

 ---